ADORSYS-GIS/nys/README.md

 - `mcpClient.serverUrl`: URL of the MCP server or path to MCP server binary for stdio mode
 - `mcpClient.apiKey`: API Key for the LLM service
+- `mcpClient.githubToken`: GitHub Personal Access Token required for github-mcp-server
 - `mcpClient.serverType`: Type of MCP server connection (standard, filesystem, or stdio)

+### GitHub MCP Server Configuration

+To use with the GitHub MCP server:

+1. Set `mcpClient.serverUrl` to the path of your github-mcp-server binary (e.g., `/home/user/mcp/github-mcp-server`)
+2. Set `mcpClient.githubToken` to your GitHub Personal Access Token
+3. Set `mcpClient.serverType` to `stdio`

+See [GITHUB_TOKEN_GUIDE.md](GITHUB_TOKEN_GUIDE.md) for detailed instructions on setting up your GitHub token.

 ## Development